oduprogrammer16/cs532-s16/A1/README.txt

 	* Report: Contains a pdf of my report, along with the source code used to make it.
 File:
 	a1.txt: The assignment description

+Report Compiliation:
+	The A1_Report.pdf was generated from sharelatex.com